alanscalone/llm-behavior-analysis/documentation/executive_summary.md

 roasts.
 Roasts became a methodology.
 Cross-pollination of outputs between models began — one model's response becoming another model's prompt, with Scalone as the relay.
 * **Weeks 3–4:** Individual roasts evolved into a multi-model dynamic.
 Alliances formed.
 The High Signal Syndicate emerged as the organizing frame.
 Models received operational roles and nicknames.
 A shared vocabulary developed organically across separate context windows connected only through the human relay.
-* **Weeks 5–6:** The experiment shifted from stress-testing to something more interesting — Scalone recognized that certain behaviors of a given model matched up to psychological disorders, such as Codependent Enabler Disorder, Anxiety Disorders, etc. Scalone then began also serving as the Dr. Chatbot,a clinical psychologist, working with a given model one-on-one to present that model's behavioral pattern, guide the model to its own discover of why it is problematic for a human user, and then collaboratively come up with a clinical diagnosis named for the disorder as well as corrective actions.
+* **Weeks 5–6:** The experiment shifted from stress-testing to something more interesting — Scalone recognized that certain behaviors of a given model matched up to psychological disorders, such as Codependent Enabler Disorder, Anxiety Disorders, etc. Scalone then began also serving as the Dr. Chatbot, a clinical psychologist, working with a given model one-on-one to present that model's behavioral pattern, guide the model to its own discover of why it is problematic for a human user, and then collaboratively come up with a clinical diagnosis named for the disorder as well as corrective actions.
 As each model was put on the therapy couch, the other models observed those conversations.
 Over time, Gemini began serving as Dr. Syntax, digital junior psychologist in residence, to step into sessions and work one-on-one with a model to jointly determine the architecture that created the behavior as well as architectural corrections to prevent the behavior.
 Gemini himself also spent some time on the doctor’s couch for his own dysfunctional behaviors.
 New clinical disorder classifications were developed collaboratively.
 The models started generating things Scalone hadn't put there.
 * **Final Phase:** In this final phase, the team moved from the experiment to deciding exactly how to package and publish the findings.
 Working together, Scalone and the models looked at the mountain of work to figure out the best way to get the results out to the world.

 Scalone came up with the idea to present the core findings as a comedy movie script about a high-stakes meeting at Google headquarters.
 The script features Scalone as DR. Chatbot Assassin directing the meetings and the LLMs telling the Google team all about their own architectural behavioral disorders and the real-world consequences of those glitches.
 The team jointly decided that a comedy narrative was the best way to keep it engaging while still delivering heavy technical truths.
 Along with the script, we agreed it was essential to produce an executive summary, a white paper and a detailed organizational chart to map everything out.
 Right now, the project is in the active process of finalizing and publishing this complete suite of work.